Joeli Vidiri: Post career

 After his career was cut short, it was revealed that Vidiri had been waiting on a transplant for over a decade (accurate to 2013), and on 8 April 2013 episode of Campbell Live, it had been revealed he was talked out of a kidney transplant in 2008, and had taken himself out of the waiting list due to his mother's scepticism and traditional views against transplants and surgery.
 He worked in Pukekohe.

 Vidiri died on 23 February 2022, at the age of 48, in Sacramento, California, from complications of COVID-19 during the COVID-19 pandemic in California, shortly after getting married.
-He was unvaccinated.
 Tributes from the Rugby community were shared through the New Zealand media.